 How It Helps

-The PCA may also help with other things, like meal preparation, shopping, paying bills, reminders, and travel with the person to medical appointments or community events.
+Your support worker may also help with other things, like meal preparation, shopping, paying bills, reminders, and travel with the person to medical appointments or community events.

-PCAs cannot help you with things like home maintenance and repairs or medical tasks, such as giving injections, or deciding when or how much medication you should take.
+A support worker cannot help you with things like home maintenance and repairs or medical tasks, such as giving injections, or deciding when or how much medication you should take.

 How to Qualify